dnrohr/intellectual-history-knowledge-atlas/README.md

 - The timeline canvas scrolls and pans inside its own viewport.
 - The network map pans and zooms inside its canvas.
 - The right dossier drawer scrolls independently from the rest of the app.
-- The Workbench and Path Finder panels have their own scroll behavior.
+- Source Studio and Path Finder have their own scroll behavior.

 If content appears to continue below the visible window, try scrolling inside the active panel itself rather than the outer page.
-For example, place the pointer over the dossier, Workbench, filter drawer, or index list before scrolling.
+For example, place the pointer over the dossier, Source Studio, filter drawer, or index list before scrolling.

 ## Search And Filters